Camino de Finisterre: the history of an ancestral route

 The origin of the name “Costa da Morte”

 Related to the belief that the Camino de Finisterre led to the end of the world, is also the origin of the name of the coast that bathes these lands: the Costa da Morte.
 Of the three existing theories, two allude to this fact.

 One indicates that the name comes because it is the coast in which the Sun died, while the other indicates that the term of death refers to “the death of all known land”.
 A third current defends that the origin of the name of the coast of death is due to the high mortality of sailors which is recorded in those seas.

 The Camino de Finisterre: from pagan route to Camino de Santiago

-As we have seen before, the Camino de Finisterre was born as a pagan route that had nothing to do with Christianity or the discovery of the remains of Santiago the Apostle.
+As we have seen before, the Camino de Finisterre was born as a pagan route that had nothing to do with Christianity or the discovery of the remains of St James the Apostle.
 However, the road to Finisterre, just as it did the way to Muxía, soon joined the network of routes frequented by the pilgrims who were heading to Compostela.

 Since the consolidation of the Camino de Santiago, in the Middle Ages, many were the pilgrims who, after reaching the tomb of the Apostle, decided to continue their journey to the Cape Finisterre.
 Throughout history, many illustrious and even clerics, guided by the Milky Way, walked to the altar of Ara Solis, in search of the supernatural mysticism that hid the Camino de Finisterre.